cicsdev/cics-banking-sample-application-cbsa/etc/install/base/doc/CBSA_base_cobol_installation_instructions.md

 >![PDSE](../doc/images/Baseinstall/Baseinstall_PDSE.jpg)

-Then copy all .jcl files from the [installjcl](../installjcl) directory folder in the repo, into the PDSE **CBSA.JCL.INSTALL**
+Then copy all .jcl files and the .csd file from the [installjcl](../installjcl) directory folder in the repo, into the PDSE **CBSA.JCL.INSTALL**

 This PDSE contains a set of jobs, which are used to create the necessary